Fatigue & brain fog support Australia

 What bloodwork can be reviewed for fatigue or brain fog?

-Depending on what you have available, we may review iron studies, B12, folate, vitamin D, thyroid markers, blood glucose, inflammatory markers, liver markers and other results your GP has already requested.
-We can also suggest questions to discuss with your GP if extra medical testing may be appropriate.
+Depending on what you have available, we may review new and previous bloodwork including iron studies, B12, folate, vitamin D, thyroid markers, blood glucose, inflammatory markers, liver markers and other results your GP has already requested.
+The aim is to look at nutrition-relevant patterns and discuss where optimal ranges may provide extra context.

 Is this suitable if my blood tests are normal?